Myntsu/template-business/README.md

 # Landing page template

-This is simply a landing page for local or international businesses, written in Spanish.
+This is a template for a landing page, comercialized.

-*The type of landing page is focusing on a more serious type of business.*
+*This kind of landing page specializes in more serious business or e-commerces*

 Demo: [Live link](https://jovial-sunflower-25dc31.netlify.app/)